Samsung/ONE/compiler/luci-interpreter/README.md

 ### Memory manager

-Interpreter provides handle to alter default memory management mechanisms.
+Interpreter provides a handle for altering default memory management mechanisms.

 This is done by `MemoryManger` interface, see `luci-interpreter/include/luci_interpreter/MemoryManager.h` for implementation details.

-Header contains `IMemoryManager` abstract class which is responsible for allocation and dealocation of tensors memory.
+This header contains `IMemoryManager` abstract class which is responsible for allocation and dealocation of tensors' memory.

-User can construct interpreter with one of predefined memory mmanagers or it's own custom memory manager.
+User can construct an interpreter with one of predefined memory managers or their own custom memory manager.
-Note that one memory manager could be shared between multiple interpreter instances, because interpreter does not own manager object.
+Note that one memory manager could be shared between multiple interpreter instances, because an interpreter does not own the manager object.

 List of predefined memory managers:
-- `SimpleMemoryManager` This is simple wrapper around new/delete, default one.
+- `SimpleMemoryManager` This is a simple wrapper around new/delete, default one.
-- `TestMemoryManager` Memorizing all allocated memory and releases it in Manager desctuctor, used in kernel unit tests.
+- `TestMemoryManager` Memorizes all allocated memory and releases it in Manager desctuctor, used in kernel unit tests.
-- `BuddyMemoryManager` Implements Buddy algorithm, uses external buffer for tensor data allocations, do not need new/delete.
+- `BuddyMemoryManager` Implements Buddy algorithm, uses external buffer for tensor data allocations, does not need new/delete.
 - `StaticMemoryManger` Uses precomputed memory allocation plan.
-Requires preparation with MemoryPlanner, but could improve memory consumption in restricted environments (like MCUs).
+Requires preparation with MemoryPlanner, but could reduce memory consumption in restricted environments (like MCUs).

 **SimpleMemoryManager usage example:**